-Where an alternative masonry walling system is proposed as an Alternative Solution to that described in Part 3.3.1, that proposal must comply with-
+Where an alternative masonry walling system is proposed as a Performance Solution to that described in Part 3.3.1, that proposal must comply with-

-- (a) Performance Requirement P2.1.1; and - (b) the relevant Performance Requirements determined in accordance with 1.0.10.
+- (a) Performance Requirement P2.1.1; and - (b) the relevant Performance Requirements determined in accordance with 1.0.7.

-Performance Requirement P2.1.1 is satisfied for unreinforced masonry (including masonry-veneer) if it is designed and constructed in accordance with-
+Performance Requirement P2.1.1 is satisfied for unreinforced masonry (including masonry-veneer) if it is designed and constructed in accordance with one of the following:

-Composite construction: Design requirements for other materials that may be used in combination with masonry ie heavy steel support beams etc. are described in Part 3.11 - Structural design.
+Composite construction: Design requirements for other materials that may be used in combination with masonry i.e. heavy steel support beams etc. are described in Part 3.11 - Structural design.